carpentries/carpentries.org/content/posts/2025/10/publishing-the-carpentries-strategic-plan-evaluation-report.md

 The report highlights achievements such as:

 - Building capacity through local leadership programmes, new resources, and community events.
-- Embedding equity, inclusion, and accessibility into our operations and teaching practices.
+- Embedding diversity, equity, inclusion, and accessibility into our operations and teaching practices.
 - Expanding professional development opportunities for volunteers and Core Team members.
 - Establishing structured processes for lesson development, maintenance, and review.
 - Strengthening our organisational infrastructure and financial resilience.